XieHaitian/XieHaitian.github.io/_pages/research.md

 <article class="archive__item" itemscope itemtype="http://schema.org/CreativeWork">

 <h3 class="archive__item-title" itemprop="headline">
-      <ul> <li> Grenander-type Density Estimation of Second-price Auctions under Myerson Regularity</li> </ul>
+      <ul> <li> Grenander-type Density Estimation under Myerson Regularity</li> </ul>
     </h3>
     <ul style="list-style-type:none"> <li><a data-toggle="collapse" data-target="#grenander-auction-myerson"  class="btn" role="button">Abstract</a></li> </ul>
     <div class="collapse" id="grenander-auction-myerson">
-      <ul style="list-style-type:none"> <li>This study examines the density estimation of private values from second-price auctions.
-Instead of the standard smoothing-based density estimators, we propose a Grenander-type estimator based on a shape restriction.
-The shape restriction is a convexity constraint, which is an equivalent representation of the famous Myerson regularity condition in the auction theory.
-The proposed estimator is nonparametric and yet tunning-parameter-free.
-We derive the cube root consistency and a non-normal asymptotic distribution of the estimator under mild assumptions.</li> </ul>
+      <ul style="list-style-type:none"> <li> This study presents a novel approach to the density estimation of private values from second-price auctions, diverging from the conventional use of smoothing-based estimators.
+We introduce a Grenander-type estimator, constructed based on a shape restriction in the form of a convexity constraint.
+This constraint corresponds to the renowned Myerson regularity condition in auction theory, which is equivalent to the concavity of the revenue function for selling the auction item.
+Our estimator is nonparametric and does not require any tuning parameters.
+Under mild assumptions, we establish the cube-root consistency and show that the estimator asymptotically follows the scaled Chernoff's distribution.
+Moreover, we demonstrate that the estimator achieves the minimax optimal convergence rate.</li> </ul>
     </div>

 </article>